bitsummation/FlightQuery/README.md

 ```
 http://localhost:5001
 ```
-Enter your username and apikey.
+Enter your username and API key.
 Type your query or click on the example links on the right side.

 ## Query
 The queries follow the FlightXML2 documentation [here](https://flightaware.com/commercial/flightxml/explorer/).
 Each API is modeled as a table with the name matching the api call.
 The arguments to the api can be specified in the where clause or on joins.